-There is noise in the social media about a +45,000% return in Amazon stock since IPO.
+There is noise on social media about a +45,000% return in Amazon stock since IPO.
 That number is an illusion.
-Only speculators would have held a stock with the drawdown profile shown below.
-I suspect more investors lost money in this stock than made profits and mostly insiders have benefited from the bubble rise.
+Only speculators would have held stock with the drawdown profile shown below.
+I suspect more investors lost money in this stock than made profits and most insiders have benefited from the bubble rise.

 Below is the drawdown profile of buying and holding AMZN since IPO: